Learn how to write a children’s book, from developing ideas and characters, to finding the right illustrator.

 Feeling more like you know where to start when writing a children’s book?

 Writing your first children’s book is a bit like playing chess.
 Make smart moves if you want to win.
 Following the tips in this article will get you a few steps closer to success.
+And by reading this article you are one step closer since knowing how to write a children’s book is the first step.

 Follow these steps, keep learning, and soon you will publish your book and start plotting the next one!